-How to use a Sage Coffee Machine
+How to use a Sage Coffee Machine?

-How do you clean a Sage coffee machine?
+How to clean a Sage coffee machine?

 However, there are also other areas of your coffee machine that will need to be cleaned regularly.
 For example, the drip tray will show an ‘Empty Me’ sign whenever it is filled with water.
 Simply pour the water out and clean the tray.
 Another part of your machine that will need to be cleaned regularly is the knock-box (this is the box that you hit used coffee grounds into).
 You can throw the grounds in the bin or on top of flower beds.

-How can you descale a Sage machine?
+How to descale a Sage coffee machine?

-However, there isn’t a light to remind you to descale your machine.
-You’ll need to remember when you last did it – Sage recommends that if you live in an area where water hardness is a level 4, you should clean your machine every 90 days.
+Sage recommends that if you live in an area where water hardness is a level 4, you should clean your machine every 90 days.
 If you live in a level 6 area, you should clean it every 60 days.
 (You can find out your water hardness level with this website.)

-Other Sage FAQs
+Sage Espresso Machine FAQs

 How can you reset a Sage coffee machine?